messcode/STAMarker/README.md

 # STAMarker: Determining spatial domain-specific variable genes with saliency maps in deep learning
+# Overview
 STAMarker is a three-stage framework that consists of an ensemble of graph attention autoencoders (STAGATE), an ensemble of MLP classifiers and saliency maps computation by the backpropagated gradient.

+ Given the spatial transcriptomics of a tissue section, STAMarker first trains an ensemble of graph attention auto-encoders that consists of M STAGATE models to learn the low-dimensional latent embeddings of spots, cluster them to obtain M grouping results, computes the clustering connectivity matrix and applies hierarchical clustering to obtain the spatial domains.
+STAMarker further models the relationships between the embeddings of the M auto-encoders and the spatial domains by training M base classifiers.
+At last, STAMarker computes the saliency map by first stacking the encoder and the corresponding classifier and then backpropagating the gradient to the input spatial transcriptomics matrix.
+STAMarker selects the domain-specific SVGs based on the genes’ saliency scores in each spatial domain.
 ![Framework of STAMarker](./fig/stamarker_framework.png)
 ## Usage
 The pipeline of STAMarker is wrapped in the core class `STAMarker`.